Thai owner of English football club sick of ‘insults’

 The Owls are currently at the bottom of the Championship, the second tier of English football, after a 3-0 loss to Sunderland on Friday.

-The club won promotion from League One in a playoff final at Wembley in May, but they have taken just two points from their opening nine matches under Spanish manager Xisco Munoz.
+The club won promotion from League One in May, but they have taken just two points from their opening nine matches under their Spanish manager.

 Mr Dejphon, whose family controls Thai Union Plc, the world’s largest tuna processor, led a consortium that acquired Sheffield Wednesday for £37.5 million in 2015.